The epidemiology of muskuloskeletal disease Molecules, structures, patients and society

 Burden of disease Using population-based health care registries in Sweden covering in excess of 20 million person-years, we study the epidemiology and burden of musculoskeletal disease, including health economic aspects.

-We're recruiting volunteers!
-In January 2020, we are launching an ambitious new project to follow the earliest changes in the knees of patients at risk for OA, compared to healthy volunteers.
-If you have healthy knees and would like to participate in our study, follow the link below to find out more!
+We're recruiting volunteers.
+In January 2020, we launched an ambitious new project to follow the earliest changes in the knees of patients at risk for OA, compared to healthy volunteers.
+If you have healthy knees and would like to participate in our study, follow this link to find out more and participate!

 2020-08-20: Our annual kickoff activity involved cycling around the beautiful Scanian island of Ven, with a guided tour learning about Tycho Brahe and his vast contributions to astronomy.
 We also went swimming in the sea and enjoyed some locally crafted ice cream.
 A great start to the academic year together with old and new colleagues.

 The Clin Epi team in beautiful Ven.

 2020-02-18: Bioinformatics PhD student Martin Rydén is featured in Vetenskap & Hälsa, where he describes how network analysis can reveal relationships between different components in complex biological systems.
 Read the full article here (in Swedish).

 Elastic, dynamic viscoelastic and model-derived fibril-reinforced poroelastic mechanical properties of normal and osteoarthritic human femoral condyle cartilage.
 Mohammadhossein Ebrahimi, Mikko Finnilä, Aleksandra Turkiewicz, Martin Englund, Simo Saarakkala, Rami Korhonen, Petri Tanska.
 Annals of Biomedical Engineering, 2021.